Lower Thames Crossing - Environment - Hole Farm

 A new Community Woodland is planned at Hole Farm, in Great Warley near Brentwood, Essex

-Hole Farm will be a 95 hectare site sitting alongside the M25 at the northern end of the proposed Lower Thames Crossing.
-It will provide a green space for everyone to enjoy – as well as offering a home to local wildlife.
+Hole Farm is a new 100-hectare multi-purpose woodland, sitting alongside the M25 at the northern end of the proposed Lower Thames Crossing.

 • A café